datactive/bigbang/README.md

 ## Community

-If you are interested in participating in BigBang development or would like support from the core development team, please subscribe to [BigBang-user mailing list](https://lists.ghserv.net/mailman/listinfo/bigbang-dev) and let us know what your suggestions, questions, requests and comments are.
+If you are interested in participating in BigBang development or would like support from the core development team, please subscribe to the [bigbang-dev mailing list](https://lists.ghserv.net/mailman/listinfo/bigbang-dev) and let us know your suggestions, questions, requests and comments.
+A [development chatroom](https://gitter.im/datactive/bigbang) is also available.

+In the interest of fostering an open and welcoming environment, we as contributors and maintainers [pledge to make participation in our project and our community a harassment-free experience for everyone](CODE_OF_CONDUCT.md).

 ## License